On Zionism II

 Safe to say, Rabbi Soloveitchik's comments about Ben Gurion are difficult to accept.
 And what about his thoughts on his uncle, the Brisker Rav.
 Again we return to Jeffrey Saks:

-In addressing his uncle’s anti-Zionism, the Rav explained: “They said of him [Reb Velvel] that he was opposed to the State of Israel.
+“They said of him [Reb Velvel] that he was opposed to the State of Israel.
 This is not correct.
 Opposition to a State emanates from adopting a position regarding a political body, which is itself a political act.
 My uncle was completely removed from all socio-political thought or response.
 What may be said of him is that the State found no place within his halakhic thought system nor on his halakhic value scale.
 He was unable to ‘translate’ the idea of a sovereign, secular State to halakhic properties and values.”
 It is not that Reb Velvel was an anti-Zionist, per se, but that, as a halakhic matter the secular State of Israel did not register on his radar screen.
 Upon reaching the disappointing conclusion that there was no way to integrate the State into the a priori ideals of the halakha, Reb Velvel was forced to retreat and ignore (not oppose) the State.
 At this point in his presentation, we must pay close attention to the Rav’s words: “This disappointment led to my uncle separating himself from the most important event in modern Jewish history [i.e., the establishment of the State].
 (Jeffrey Saks, The Rav Between Halakhic Men and Lachrymose Lubavitchers)

-Again, this seems far fetched.
+Again, this seems far-fetched.
 The Brisker Rav was consumed with opposition to the State.
 The Brisker Rav in commenting on how the Satmar Rebbe said the founding of the State violates the Talmudic rule of Three Oaths said, just three?
 It violates every precept in the Torah.
 The Brisker Rav was completely anti-Zionistic as was his father, Soloveitchik's grandfather, Rav Chaim Brisker.
 The biography by Shimon Meller dedicates more than 100 pages to the topic of the Brisker Rav's anti-Zionism.
 The Brisker Rav was asked if we should daven for the Zionists.
 He said, we should say the bracha in the Amidah concerning the heretics.
 He said the entire purpose of Zionism was to eradicate the Jewish religion.
 To call him neutral on the topic is as delusional as calling David Ben Gurion religious.
 And side note, I believe the most important events in modern Jewish history would be the emancipation and the haskalah drawing 90% of Ashkenazic Jewry from Torah observance (the State did the same to Sephardim), the Holocaust which arguably served as a punishment for that, and the rebuilding of Torah after the Holocaust.
 That Soloveitchik would place the state at the top of the list is pretty alarming.

 He also said, even more incredibly that the "sandy" hills of Eretz Yisroel are worth sacrificing our youth for.
 (See Chumash, parshas Vayigash and R' David's Chumash book).
 This is an alarming statement.
 We only go to war with on the command of Hashem using prophets and the urim v'tumim.
 We don't sacrifice lives at the behest of atheistic leaders.